Practical Rules For Buying Ty Collectibles on eBay

 that has never been officially introduced or announced by Ty, and has never

-appeared at any Ty authorized retailer, you should be immediately suspicious,
+appeared for sale at any Ty authorized retailer, you should be immediately suspicious,

 especially if that seller is located in China or Hong Kong.
 During and after